-Machines have been getting better at commercial bread baking for some time, but Wilkinson Baking Company revolutionized the process with “The Mini Bakery.”
-Built for everything from small bakeries to large commercial kitchens and grocery stores, the loaf makers mix, shape, proof, and bake.
+Machines have been getting better at commercial bread baking for some time, but Wilkinson Baking Company revolutionized the process with its Mini Bakery.
+Built for everything from small bakeries to large commercial kitchens and grocery stores, its loaf makers mix, shape, proof, and bake.
 Customers operate it like a vending machine, using a touchscreen to customize their loaves and to order up as many as 10 per hour.
 The first of its kind, this automated wall of gears and conveyor belts made its debut in grocery stores but is small enough to fit restaurant kitchens or smaller shops as well.
 See it in action here.

 It’s Costco.
 It’s pizza.
 What’s not to like?
 Once one machine smooshes a doughball flat and a cook places it on a pan, the raw dough moves to a “sauce robot” — basically a spigot that glops sauce onto the dough in a tight, shrinking circle.
-The cook then preps it with cheese and toppings before giving the raw pie to a robotic conveyor belt.
+A cook then preps the dough with cheese and toppings before giving the raw pie to a robotic conveyor belt.
 You can watch the whole process in the store, then buy a slice for two bucks.
 See it in action here.